-- Appeal, against an order of promotion can be made within 6 months from the date of such order to an authority which can entertain appeal against dismissal. - ii.
-The power of revision can be exercised by the Government or by the Head of the department on their own motion at any time or application by the aggrieved person within a period of 6 months from of his junior.
-Persons affected by such revision shall be given an opportunity of making representation against the proposed revision before an order of revision is passed. - iii.
+i.
+Appeal against an order of promotion can be made within 6 months from the date of such order to an authority which can entertain appeal against dismissal.

+ii.
+The power of revision can be exercised by the Government or by the Head of the department on their own motion at any time or application by the aggrieved person within a period of 6 months from the date of order of appointment or promotion of a person junior to the aggrieved person.
+Persons affected by such revision shall be given an opportunity of making representation against the proposed revision before an order of revision is passed.

+iii.
 The government may on their own motion or otherwise review any original order passed by them, if it was passed under any mistake of fact or for any other sufficient reasons.
 The persons who will be affected by such review should be given an opportunity before an order is passed.